sassyn/wireguard-manager/.github/README.md

 WireGuard is a straightforward yet fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPsec while avoiding the massive headache.
 It intends to be considerably more performant than OpenVPN.
 WireGuard is designed as a general-purpose VPN for running on embedded interfaces and super computers alike, fit for many different circumstances.
 Initially released for the Linux kernel, it is now cross-platform (Windows, macOS, BSD, iOS, Android) and widely deployable.
 It is currently under a massive development, but it already might be regarded as the most secure, most comfortable to use, and the simplest VPN solution in the industry.

 ### ⛳ Goals
- - strong, modern security by default
+ - robust and modern security by default
- - minimal config and key management
+ - minimal config and critical management
  - fast, both low-latency and high-bandwidth
  - simple internals and small protocol surface area
  - simple CLI and seamless integration with system networking